-The Electronic Materials Processing Laboratory focuses on synthesizing and processing novel electronic materials for their applications in microelectronics and MEMS systems.
-Areas of interest include novel dielectric materials, advanced thermal and plasma processing, surface and interface kinetics, and solid-state electronic devices and biological MEMS fabrication.
-The laboratory is equipped with a state-of-the-art advanced rapid thermal processing facility with in-situ vapor phase processing capability; advanced plasma processing tools including thin film deposition and etching; a surface analytical facility including X-ray photoemission spectroscopy, Auger electron spectroscopy, and ultra-violet photoelectron spectroscopy; and a complete set of processing tools available for microelectronics and MEMS fabrication in the Nanoelectronic Research Facility.
-With the combined material characterization and electronic device fabrication, the reaction kinetics including composition and morphology, and the electrical property of these electronic materials can be realized for applications in the next generation electronic devices and chemical or biological MEMS.
+The Electronic Materials Processing Laboratory focuses on synthesizing and processing novel electronic materials for their applications in microelectronics, microoptoelectronics, and micro-electromechanical systems (MEMS).
+Areas of interest include novel dielectric materials, advanced thermal and plasma processing, surface and interface kinetics, and solidstate electronic devices and chemical and biological MEMS fabrication.
+The laboratory is equipped with a state-of-the-art advanced rapid thermal processing facility with in-situ vapor phase processing and atomic layer deposition capabilities; advanced plasma processing tools including thin film deposition and etching: a surface analytical facility including X-ray photoelectron spectroscopy.
+Auger electron spectroscopy, ultra-violet photoelectron spectroscopy, reflection high energy electron diffraction, spectroscopic ellipsometry, and infrared spectroscopy; and a complete set of processing tools available for microelectronics and MEMS fabrication in the Nanoelectronic Research Facility.
+With the combined material characterization and electronic device fabrication, the reaction kinetics including composition and morphology, and the electrical property of these materials can be realized for applications in the next generation electronic devices and chemical or biological MEMS.